 - 8.7.9 The scheme would adopt a PRINCE 2 Process Model method to ensure sound project management procedures are applied.
-The use of this process will reduce the risk of programme over-run during the design stage. - 8.7.10 The scheme carries a full CDM requirement and a Principal Designer has been appointed.
-Registers will be maintained to document the design and approval process.
+The use of this process will reduce the risk of programme over-run during the design stage. - 8.7.10 The scheme carries a full CDM requirement and appropriate Registers will be maintained to document the design and approval process.